Define Your Endpoints

 Full Domain The fully qualified name of the Domain to which the Endpoint is defined.
 This is a required field.

 Name The name of the Endpoint object.
 For managing Kubernetes clusters, you should name your Endpoint to match the cluster name that the Endpoint is deploying to.
-This will allow DeployHub to track what has been deployed to each cluster.
+This will allow DeployHub Pro to track what has been deployed to each cluster.
 This is a required field.

 Owner Type Group or User